masa-finance/docs/docs/analytics/js-script-installation.md

 ### Step 2: Track `pageView` events

 After installing the tacking script in Step 1, we can create a new script to trigger each time a user loads a page to fire pageView events.
+This will work in a vanilla JS environment, but you will see **React Router** and **Vue Router** examples below.

 ```javascript
 <script>